Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 Ine's Jack is still well & all

-the people you know are well too
+the people you Know are well too.

 'cept poor Smith.
-Bert Layh is quite
+Bert Layh is just

 as fat & rosy as ever he can be.